 Kesey had an open mind, but once he had made up his mind, he stuck to it.
 People often associate One Flew Over the Cuckoo’s Nest with the movie and Jack Nicholson’s outstanding performance in it.
 But Kesey never saw it.
 Shortly before the movie was released, he and Faye met with a studio lawyer to clear up questions related to its future earnings.
 The lawyer managed to offend both Ken and Faye, and at one point he became so irate with Ken that he yelled, “When the movie comes out, you’ll be the first in line to see it.”
 Ken just glared at him and swore to himself he would never see it—and he never did.

-Sterling Lord has been a literary agent for more than 60 years.
-This article is adapted from his forthcoming book, Lord of Publishing.
+This article is adapted from Sterling Lord’s book, Lord of Publishing.